Improve your early years practice

 Sustained Shared Thinking is more than just another tool to Kathy Brodie.
 Once you get it right, she thinks it’s a concept that can run through every single part of your practice, helping to explore and support every key area of learning.

-Kathy worked in the early years sector for over 15 years, now running the globally recognised Early Years TV, and writing some of the most influential early years books out there, including her bestseller about Sustained Shared Thinking.
-She first came across Sustained Shared Thinking during a course she took in 2008, and as for many others, the focus on natural, instinctive relationships between adult and child instantly chimed with her.
+Kathy worked in early childhood for over 15 years, now running the globally recognised Early Years TV, and writing some of the most influential early years books out there, including her bestseller about Sustained Shared Thinking.
+She first came across Sustained Shared Thinking during a course she took in 2008, and as for many others, the focus on natural, instinctive relationships between adult and child instantly resonated with her.

 That’s why, when we wanted to learn more about the theory, there was only one person to call…